mcmtilman/SwiftPuLP/README.md

     See: [Using linear constraints](Sources/SwiftPuLP/Documentation.docc/UsingLinearConstraints.md)

-* A **Model** has an optional **Objective**, which specifies a linear function and an optimization goal.
+* A **Model** has an optional **Objective**, which is a linear function, and an **Optimization** goal.
 A model may also specify zero or more linear constraints.

-    The **Optimization** goals include: minimize and maximize.
+    The optimization goals include: minimize and maximize.

     See: [Using models](Sources/SwiftPuLP/Documentation.docc/UsingModels.md)

-* A **Solver** computes the best values for the decision variables based on the model's objective and constraints.
+* A **Solver** computes the best values for the decision variables based on the model's objective, optimization goal and constraints.

     The solver returns an optional **Result** with a **Status** and a dictionary of variable name - value pairs.